Tasoskz/Projects/MSs Projects/LNA/README.md

 | S₂₁       | > 18 dB      |
 | K         | > 1 (all frequencies) |

 After the impementation of a common emitter stage I investigated the effect of a inductive emitter degeneration and I designed a two stage amplifier (cascaded common-emmiter stages).
-The ADS files can be found here [here](https://drive.google.com/file/d/1Po-e9d0Q8oCjWOwRw4DrAR3x244X9E2d/view?usp=sharing).
+The ADS files can be found [here](https://drive.google.com/file/d/1Po-e9d0Q8oCjWOwRw4DrAR3x244X9E2d/view?usp=sharing).